Darren Hardy: Career

 Hardy started his first business at age 18.
 He has been a central figure in the success media business for 25+ years.
 In 2007 he became publisher of SUCCESS magazine and Success Media.
 In December 2015, Hardy announced he was leaving SUCCESS magazine as publisher to pursue new opportunities.
 Prior to this position, Hardy held executive positions at two personal development-focused television networks.
-He was executive producer and master distributor of The People’s Network (TPN), and president of The Success Training Network (TSTN).
+He was executive producer and master distributor of The People's Network (TPN), and president of The Success Training Network (TSTN).
 Darren Hardy is most known for his popular book "The Compound Effect" that is still quoted by top critics as his best work to date.

 Hardy has been awarded the ‘Master of Influence’ designation by the National Speakers Association (NSA) in honor of his professionalism in public speaking.

 Success Magazine

-Success was a business related magazine that contained business and self-improvement advice from entrepreneurs and others.
+Success is a business related magazine that contains business and self-improvement advice from entrepreneurs and others.
 Issues included CDs with motivational content from various contributors.
-The magazine was nationally distributed, and had a rate base of 402,883 and over 799,000 readers as of 2015.
-In February 2018, Success folded and laid-off 18 full-time staffers, as well as freelance writers and photographers.
+At the time the magazine was nationally distributed, and had a rate base of 402,883 and over 799,000 readers as of 2015.
+In January 2018, Success laid-off 50% of its workforce, as well as freelance writers and photographers.
+In November 2020 The parent company of eXp Realty, Washington-based eXp World Holdings, announced last week the purchase of Plano-based SUCCESS magazine and its affiliated media properties.